SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Experiments

 \subsection{Dense Visual Perception}

 Beyond high-level temporal and action understanding, surgical AI systems require dense pixel-level predictions for tasks such as tissue segmentation and 3D reconstruction.
-We evaluate UniSurg on polyp segmentation and depth estimation to assess whether our video-level pretraining transfers to dense prediction tasks.
+We evaluate SurgMotion on polyp segmentation and depth estimation to assess whether our video-level pretraining transfers to dense prediction tasks.

 \paragraph{Polyp Segmentation.} We evaluate polyp segmentation on five colonoscopy benchmarks following established protocols~\cite{fan2020pranet,kim2021uacanet,hu2025pranetv2}: Kvasir~\cite{jha2020kvasir} and CVC-ClinicDB~\cite{bernal2015cvc} as in-distribution (ID) datasets, and CVC-300~\cite{vazquez2017cvc300}, CVC-ColonDB~\cite{bernal2012cvccolon}, and ETIS-LaribPolypDB~\cite{silva2014etis} as out-of-distribution (OOD) datasets.
-As shown in Table~\ref{tab:seg}, UniSurg achieves state-of-the-art performance, particularly on OOD datasets.
-On the ID benchmarks, UniSurg attains Dice coefficients of 0.8694 (CVC-ClinicDB) and 0.8919 (Kvasir), matching the strongest baselines.
-On the more challenging OOD benchmarks, UniSurg demonstrates superior generalization: 0.9112 Dice on CVC-300, 0.7985 on CVC-ColonDB, and 0.7798 on ETIS-LaribPolypDB, with the lowest MAE across all OOD datasets (0.0071, 0.0237, and 0.0163, respectively).
-These results indicate that UniSurg's pretraining captures generalizable visual features for polyp morphology rather than dataset-specific artifacts.
+As shown in Table~\ref{tab:seg}, SurgMotion achieves state-of-the-art performance, particularly on OOD datasets.
+On the ID benchmarks, SurgMotion attains Dice coefficients of 0.8694 (CVC-ClinicDB) and 0.8919 (Kvasir), matching the strongest baselines.
+On the more challenging OOD benchmarks, SurgMotion demonstrates superior generalization: 0.9112 Dice on CVC-300, 0.7985 on CVC-ColonDB, and 0.7798 on ETIS-LaribPolypDB, with the lowest MAE across all OOD datasets (0.0071, 0.0237, and 0.0163, respectively).
+These results indicate that SurgMotion's pretraining captures generalizable visual features for polyp morphology rather than dataset-specific artifacts.

 \paragraph{Depth Estimation.} We evaluate monocular depth estimation on the C3VD colonoscopy benchmark~\cite{bobrow2023c3vd}, which provides ground-truth depth maps from 3D reconstructions.
-As shown in Table~\ref{tab:depth}, UniSurg achieves an RMSE of 1.88, outperforming all baselines, including DINOv3-L (1.92), GastroNet (1.91), and the video-based InternVideo2-1b (2.00).
-UniSurg also achieves the best AbsRel (0.051) and $\delta < 1.1$ accuracy (0.86).
-This strong performance is notable given that UniSurg was not explicitly trained for geometric prediction, suggesting that our latent prediction objective implicitly captures 3D spatial structure through motion cues.
+As shown in Table~\ref{tab:depth}, SurgMotion achieves an RMSE of 1.88, outperforming all baselines, including DINOv3-L (1.92), GastroNet (1.91), and the video-based InternVideo2-1b (2.00).
+SurgMotion also achieves the best AbsRel (0.051) and $\delta < 1.1$ accuracy (0.86).
+This strong performance is notable given that SurgMotion was not explicitly trained for geometric prediction, suggesting that our latent prediction objective implicitly captures 3D spatial structure through motion cues.